anynines/a8s-deployment/docs/operational-models/logging/README.md

 labeled pods (an instance of a PostgreSQL cluster) directed to stdout, this could be any destination.
-Additionally, we used the copy input plugin to duplicate the records so that we could have all logs in the cluster sent to a global destination, like Elasticsearch, instead of simply routing the PostgreSQL instance traffic to a single destination.
+Additionally, we used the copy input plugin to duplicate the records so that we could have all logs in the cluster sent to a global destination, like OpenSearch, instead of simply routing the PostgreSQL instance traffic to a single destination.

 ```shell